dleufer/precourse-final-project/lodash/isObjectLike.md

 ### Test Case Analysis

 There are just 4 quite simple test cases, which I will analyse in reverse order.
 * The fourth test case checks that `value` does not equal `null`, which is one of the basic points of the function.
+It does this because although `null` is considered a primitive data type in its own right, using the `typeof` operator on `null` will return `object`.
+This is a recognized 'error' for the `typeof` operator, and thus this test case makes sure that that error has been taken care of within the code.
 * The third test case inputs something which is not an object, in this case a function, to check if the function does what it should.
 * The second test case inputs an array, which is object-like and should therefore return `true`.
 * The first test case inputs an object literal, or empty object.
 This is useful because it shows that the function checks the basic syntax, i.e. being surrounded by curly braces, to confirm whether something is an object, or object-like.